Check out this adorable DIY fall pumpkin monogram, looks amazing on the front door of your house!

-Sometimes I see one of those blank die-cut pieces of wood at the craft store… you know, the ones around the holidays, like a snowman or a heart or a shamrock… and I know instantly know what to do with it.
+Sometimes I see one of those blank die-cut pieces of wood at the craft store… you know, the ones around the holidays, like a winter snowman or a heart or a shamrock… and I know instantly know what to do with it.
 That was this project.

 I spotted a blank wood pumpkin on sale for $5 and knew I wanted to create a monogram sign for our front door.
 And here’s what I came up with…

 - Wax (optional)

 So I started by making the pumpkin stem brown.
 I didn’t have brown paint so I just used a bit of brown stain instead.
 Actually, after I stained the stem I thought the entire pumpkin would look cool stained, but that’s another project for another day.

 Next I painted the main part of the pumpkin with orange paint.

 While the plain orange paint looked just fine, I decided to take it up a notch and use some dark and clear wax.
 I started at the top near the stem and brushed the wax around the sides towards the bottom, basically following the outline of the orange pumpkin.

 While that dried, I painted the H letter in white and again used dark and clear wax to give it an antiqued look.
 Then I used E6000 glue to adhere the H letter to the pumpkin.

 And finally it was time to add a cute little “bow” near the stem using raffia.
 I just cinched the center with some green wire to make it look more like a bow and glued it to the pumpkin (use E6000 or hot glue).